| Hometown | Civilian Occupation |

 Dugan, Joseph A. “Individual Combat Report of 1st Lt.
 Joseph A. Dugan.”
 January 7, 1945.
 National Archives, courtesy of Charles J. Dugan.

-Dugan, Mary A. Joseph Andrew Dugan Individual Military Service Record, March 19, 1946.
+Dugan, Mary A. Individual Military Service Record for Joseph Andrew Dugan.
+March 19, 1946.
 Record Group 1325-003-053, Record of Delawareans Who Died in World War II.
 Delaware Public Archives, Dover, Delaware. https://cdm16397.contentdm.oclc.org/digital/collection/p15323coll6/id/18543/rec/1

-Dugan, Mary A. Letter to Virginia T. Dugan, May 10, 1945.
+Dugan, Mary A. Letter to Virginia T. Dugan.
+May 10, 1945.
 Courtesy of Charles J. Dugan.

-The Eagles Forty-Three-D. Courtesy of Mike Voisin, Army Air Forces Collection website. https://aafcollection.info/items/detail.php?key=891&pkg=bf!field!32!891!1!title!up!20
+The Eagles Forty-Three-D. Courtesy of the Army Air Forces Collection website. https://aafcollection.info/items/detail.php?key=891&pkg=bf!field!32!891!1!title!up!20

 “Fighter Pilot Dies in Action in Philippines.”
 Journal-Every Evening, June 7, 1945. https://www.newspapers.com/clip/116362334/joseph-dugan-death/

+Headstone Inscription and Interment Record for Joseph A. Dugan.
 Headstone Inscription and Interment Records for U.S. Military Cemeteries on Foreign Soil, 1942–1949.
 Record Group 117, Records of the American Battle Monuments Commission, 1918–c.
 1995.
-National Archives at Washington, D.C. https://www.ancestry.com/imageviewer/collections/9170/images/42861_1521003238_0913-00116
+National Archives at Washington, D.C. https://catalog.archives.gov/id/168950398?objectPage=117

 “History of the 310th Fighter Squadron.”
 Reel A0770.
 Courtesy of the Air Force Historical Research Agency.